Herxheim (archaeological site): Mortuary practices

-The people at Herxheim practiced a type of burial known as secondary burial, which consists of the removal of the corpse or partial corpse and subsequent placement elsewhere.
-This is evident due to the lack of complete, articulated skeletons in the majority of the burials.
-Another possibility is that of sky burial, in which the corpse is exposed to the elements and many bones are carried off by scavengers.

 A 2006 study revealed the intentional breakage and cutting of various human elements, particularly skulls.
-Bones were broken with stone tools in a peri-mortem state, as is evident by the fragmentation patterns on the bones, which differ between fresh and dry (old) conditions.
-The conclusion reached from this study was that the site of Herxheim was a ritual mortuary center - a necropolis - where the remains of the dead were not just buried, but for reasons unknown, destroyed.
+Bones were broken with stone tools in a peri-mortem state (around the time of death), as is evident by the fragmentation patterns on the bones, which differ between fresh and dry (old) conditions.

 A 2009 study confirmed many findings from the 2006 study, but added new information.
 In just one pit deposit, this study found 1906 bones and bone fragments from at least 10 individuals ranging from newborns to adults.
 At least 359 individual skeletal elements were identified.
 This in-depth study revealed many more cut, impact, and bite marks made upon the skulls and post-cranial skeletal elements.
-It was apparent that parts of the humans' bodies were singled out for their marrow content, suggesting cannibalization (see Hypotheses).
+It was apparent that parts of the human bodies were singled out for their marrow content, suggesting cannibalization (see below).

-Note that due to the fractures present on the bones being peri-mortem, the blows to the bones could have been made immediately prior (including as cause of) or soon after death.
-However, because of their precision placement, a peri-mortem "Cause of Death" is not likely, and rather the impacts were placed after the bone was defleshed.
+Due to the fractures present on the bones being peri-mortem, the blows to the bones could have been made immediately prior (including as cause of) or soon after death.
+However, because of their precision placement, it seems more likely that most cuts and blows were made soon after the person's death, indicating a process of defleshing and dismemberment rather than the person being killed.